UNNC-Fab/2025-1-AL/docs/weeklyassignments/week3.md

 Place the newly added switches and resistors on the PCB layout.
 Consider factors such as signal integrity, heat dissipation, and ease of assembly.
 Ensure that there is enough space for the new components and that they do not interfere with the existing components.
 ![](https://unncfab.oss-cn-hangzhou.aliyuncs.com/img/AL/20250325111931317.png)
 3. Routing Traces
 Route the electrical connections (traces) between the new component pins and other related pins on the PCB.
 Follow the design rules for trace width, spacing, and layer usage.
-For example, make sure that power traces for resistors are wide enough to handle the current.Here, we choose 5V line width 0.8mm, 12V line width 1.6mm, other line width 0.3mm
+For example, make sure that power traces for resistors are wide enough to handle the current.
+Here, we choose 5V line width 0.8mm, 12V line width 1.6mm, other line width 0.3mm
 ![](https://unncfab.oss-cn-hangzhou.aliyuncs.com/img/AL/20250325112100290.png)
 4. Ground connection
 Connect all ground interfaces with the "Copper Area" function.